threecuptea/spark2_emr/README.md

    b) I need to configure an output location (s3 buck/folder).
 It needs to be unique for each run to work.
 That
       requires programming to automate it eventually.
    c) I can inspect the results in the configured output s3 bucket/folder if running successfully.
 However, I have to
-      be able to access hadoop resource manager web ui (port 8088) and spark history server (port 18080) to debug.
+      be able to access hadoop resource manager web ui (port:8088) and spark history server web ui (port:18080) to debug.
-      The requires the following a couple of steps:
+      This requires the following a couple of steps:
       i)  Provision instances with a key pair.
       ii) EMR uses security group ElasticMapReduce-master and ElasticMapReduce-slave to provision master and slave instances.
-That's not replacable.
+Those are not replacable.
 However. we can add additional rule to those security groups.
 We have to at least add SSH rule to ElasticMapReduce-master so that we can access the master instance.
           See http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-connect-master-node-ssh.html.
 For example.